 UPDATE: November 2020

 STOP!
-With the switch to distance learning for many teachers and students, I wrote another blog post with ideas for teaching multiplication virtually.
+I wrote another blog post with ideas for teaching multiplication virtually when we switched to distance learning.
 You can see it HERE!

 Developing Multiplicative Reasoning

-When students begin learning multiplication in second grade as arranging a group of objects into an array and adding by 2s, 3s, 4s, and 5s, we are starting the journey to thinking multiplicatively.
+When students begin learning multiplication in second grade by arranging a group of objects into an array and adding by 2s, 3s, 4s, and 5s, we are starting the journey to thinking multiplicatively.